Bhoopesh123/k3d-minikube/README.md

 Exit the ubuntu app machine and come back

-# install k3d on ubuntu:
+# 4. Install k3d on ubuntu:
 Reference Documentation is as below: https://k3d.io/v5.5.1/